kstep/graphicsmagick/www/project.rst

 .. _News : NEWS.html
 .. _`Source Control` : Hg.html

-`Change Logs`_ - Read the change logs to see what changed.
+`Change Logs`_ - Read the detailed change logs to see what changed.

 License_ - Copyrights and usage terms for GraphicsMagick.